 A strong economy, local talent, and a strategic geographic position make Germany an attractive business opportunity.

 However, don’t let high levels of bureaucracy and evolving labor legislation divert your team’s time and valuable resources from growing your business in Germany.
 Partnering with Acumen International and leveraging our global PEO and Payroll service in Germany puts your agency, business, and organization in a prime position to legally hire and payroll your global workforce while remaining in compliance with the in-country labor and taxation laws.

 Outsource the administrative and compliance hassle involved in employee payroll to us.

 Our comprehensive global PEO and payroll services are just some of the benefits of a partnership with Acumen International.
-We help you to reach your business goals in Germany by officially employing and compensating your best global talent – both locals and expats – without facing any potential risks.
+We help you reach your business goals in Germany by officially employing and compensating your best global talent – locals and ex-pats – without facing any potential risks.